Transforming Lives

 Arbaclofen selectively activates GABA-B receptors to decrease presynaptic release of excitatory neurotransmitters while simultaneously decreasing excitability of the postsynaptic neuron.

-Activation of GABA-B receptors effectively normalizes excitatory: inhibitory balance in animal models of FXS and ASD.
+Activation of GABA-B receptors effectively normalizes excitatory: inhibitory balance in animal models of ASD and FXS.

 Arbaclofen treatment produces broad phenotypic improvements in animal models and humans